shoui520/shoui520.github.io/docs/routine.md

 So, I recommend reading [[this]](https://itazuraneko.neocities.org/grammar/taekim.html#6%20The%20Scripts).

-Read it until you get to  "Kanji"
+Read it until you get to finish the Hiragana and Katakana section, just before the "Kanji" section.

 It is quite a hefty amount of text.
 It could take some time.